pxq0312/ASD-crowd-counting/README.md

 # ASD-crowd-counting

 This is an unofficial implementation of the ICASSP 2019 paper [Adaptive Scenario Discovery for Crowd Counting](https://arxiv.org/abs/1812.02393) by PyTorch.
 Different with the paper, I added some data augmentation methods that turn out to be effective.
+The data augmentation methods reference from [this paper](https://arxiv.org/abs/1902.01115).

 ## Prerequisites

 Python: 3.5

 PyTorch: 1.0.1

+## Code structure

+`density_map.py` To generate the density map.

+`data.py` Data preprocess and augmentation.

+`model.py` The structure of the network.

+`logger.py` Utility for logging on tensorboard.

+`train.py` To train the model.

+`eval.py` To evaluate the model.

 ## Train